 Rita considers herself a global citizen, a public servant and a humanitarian.
-With a Master’s degree in International Affairs and a Bachelors in International Development Studies, French and Political Science, her continuous exposure to world issues has passionately driven her to make a difference in improving people’s lives.
+With a Master’s Degree in International Affairs and a Bachelors in International Development Studies, French and Political Science, her continuous exposure to world issues have passionately driven her to make a difference in improving people’s lives.

-A former titleholder of various pageants, Rita was also on the other side of the pageant world.
+Rita has had various opportunities to represent Canada at various pageants nationally and abroad.
+She recently represented Canada at Reinado Internacional del Cafe 2019 – Colombia’s second largest pageant – and brought back the People’s Choice award.
+Rita has also been on the other side of the pageant world.
 At only 22, she was the National Director for the Miss Emigrant Canada pageant where she mentored young beautiful ladies to proudly represent their heritage on stage and become active agents of their community.
-Besides volunteering and spending time with her loved ones, Rita maintains a healthy and active lifestyle through daily cycling, dancing, marathoning, hiking, martial arts and yoga.
+Besides volunteering and spending time with her loved ones, Rita maintains a healthy and active lifestyle through daily cycling, dancing, marathoning, hiking, martial arts and hot yoga.

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has”.
 With that in mind, Rita hopes to become an influential leader one day for her country and world.